Located on the shores of Lake Erie, Cleveland is a historic city that played a significant role in the manufacturing industry.

 All Saints is Cleveland’s favorite social club, with a wealth of events like live music three days a week, trivia nights, and more.

-Happy hour at All Saints is from 4-6 pm Tuesdays through Thursdays, featuring four-dollar house wine, draft beers, and discounted prices on their long list of appetizers.
+Happy hour at All Saints is from 4-6 pm Tuesdays through Fridays, featuring four-dollar house wine, draft beers, and discounted prices on their long list of appetizers.